MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+ - (Map) Checkboxes to toggle wireframes and use of icon size limit added
+ - (Map) Minimum width increased, selection buttons fixed to left side

 v1.13.1, 08 Feb 2022
  - (XWA) SP3 waypoint renamed to RDV
  - (XWA) Order Waypoint drop-down replaced with a pair of numerics